 |Rotate 90° Right||Turns image clockwise|

-Or, you can rotate an object by using the blue circle above the selection box.
+Or, you can rotate an object by using the blue circle above the selection box for greater customization.

-You can use keyboard shortcuts to accomplish the same task!
-Hold the Shift key while pressing the left or right arrow keys to turn the object.
+You can also use keyboard shortcuts to accomplish the same task!
+Hold the Shift key while pressing the left or right arrow keys to turn the object at 10° intervals.

 Did you know that Storyboard That supports the concept of layers?
+Each image that you pull down to the storyboard occupies its own layer.
 Layering lets you place items on top of each other to compose a complex image out of simpler pieces.

 You can also use layering to show depth in a storyboard.